formix/vlcplayer-node/README.md

 into a while loop instead of closing.
 You could aso leave the `CropField` video run indefinitely or until a given event.

-I developped this module after the OMX Player deprecation.
+I developped this module after the OMX Player deprecation for my escape games consulting work.
 Tested and working on Raspberry PI 4 with the minimal Raspbian image (console only).